 Payment Plans for the 2015-16 Academic -Year

-Financial aid is currently still available to families that enroll at the Second Quarter or Second Semester of the Academic Year.
+Financial aid is currently still available to families that enroll for the 2015-16 academic year.

 While families are welcome to pay for the school year upfront, most families find it easier to manage smaller payments.
 R-MA offers two different payment plans: the Two-Payment Plan and the Monthly Payment Plan.
 Financial Aid is available.

 The first payment, which is 60% of the tuition plus the campus services fee and the personal account, is due August 1, 2015.
 The second payment, or 40% of the tuition, is due no later than December 1, 2016.
 A 5% late fee is added to each payment if it is not received in the Finance Office by the specified date.